-When looking for mosquito predators your probably imagining something that can eat mosquitoes buzzing around your house.
+When looking for mosquito predators you're probably imagining something that can eat mosquitoes buzzing around your house.
 However that would only tackle the adult mosquitoes.
 Remember mosquitoes start life as larva in a pond or small body of water.
 If you have a pond near by fish can be one of the best options for mosquito control.
-Lets consider a few of the best options for fish that eat mosquitoes
+Let’s consider a few of the best options for fish that eat mosquitoes.

 If your just starting with ponds and want a hardy and mosquito hungry fish consider the humble goldfish.
 The comets and shubunkins varities are darker in color making them better camouflaged for hunting mosquito larva.
 One challenge with gold fish is their eventual size.
 Goldfish will continue to grow based on the size of their environment and may get too big to eat mosquito larva.